The Polyaspartic Advantage: Discover why Floortek’s coating is 10X more durable and faster to install than traditional epoxy.

 • Epoxy’s Slow Cure: A typical epoxy installation takes three to five days.
 Each coat must cure for 16-24 hours before the next can be applied.
 You cannot walk on it for days, and you certainly cannot park your car on it for up to a week.
 This is a massive inconvenience for any busy family.

 • Floortek’s 1-Day Promise: Because polyaspartic cures incredibly fast, the entire application can be completed in a single day.
-Our professional team handles the whole process—from surface preparation with industrial diamond grinders to applying the base coat and the final polyaspartic topcoat—in one visit.
+Our professional team handles the entire process—from surface preparation with industrial diamond grinders to applying the base coat and final polyaspartic topcoat—in a single visit.
 We offer genuine 1-day floor coatings.
 You can often walk on the floor in a few hours and drive on it the very next day.
 This speed is especially crucial in areas of the United States where weather windows are tight, like the Pacific Northwest, or where you need quick access for hurricane season preparations in the Southeast.

 The Long-Term Value of Polyaspartic vs Epoxy Costs

 The cost difference between polyaspartic and epoxy coatings stems from the superior raw materials and the expertise required for fast application.
 Epoxy often fails within five to ten years due to peeling and yellowing, forcing you to pay for a complete, messy replacement.
-Our polyaspartic system comes with a life-of-home warranty, meaning you only pay once.
+Our polyaspartic system comes with a lifetime home warranty, meaning you pay once.
 You can learn more about the cost differences in our detailed post about epoxy vs polyaspartic costs.

 A Better Choice for Your Home's Climate